carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 >>
 >> This read has more consistent quality at its first than at the end
 >> but still has a range of quality scores,
->> most of them low.
+>> most of them are low.
 We will look at variations in position-based quality
 >> in just a moment.
 >>
 > {: .solution}
 {: .challenge}

 In real life, you won't be assessing the quality of your reads by visually inspecting your FASTQ files.
-Rather, you'll be using a software program to assess read quality and filter out poor quality reads.
+Instead, you'll use a software program to assess read quality and filter out poor reads.
 We'll first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
-Later in our workflow, we'll use another program to filter out poor quality reads.
+Later in our workflow, we'll use another program to filter out poor-quality reads.

 First, let's make available our metagenomics software:

 ## Activating an environment
-Environments are part of a bioinformatic tendency to make reproducible research, they are a way to share and maintain our programs in their needed versions used for a pipeline with our colleagues and with our future self.
-FastQC is not activated in the (base) environment but this AWS instances came with an environment called metagenomics.
+Environments are part of a bioinformatic tendency to do reproducible research; they are a way to share and maintain our programs in their needed versions used for a pipeline with our colleagues and our future self.
+FastQC has not been activated in the (base) environment, but this AWS instance came with an environment called metagenomics.
 We need to activate it in order to start using FastQC.

 We will use [Conda](https://docs.conda.io/en/latest/) as our environment manager.
-Conda is an open source package and environment management system that runs on Windows, macOS and Linux.
+Conda is an open-source package and environment management system that runs on Windows, macOS and Linux.
 Conda environments are activated with the `conda activate` direction:
 ~~~
 $ conda activate metagenomics